colindoyle0000/colindoyle-website/content/torts-material/slides/25-nied.md

-autoscale: true
-slidenumbers: true
-Footer:

-# Duty for Purely Emotional Harm

 ---
+title: Duty for Purely Emotional Harm
+profile: false
+share: false
+show\_date: false
+---

+---

 # Assignment Report Back:
-# [fit]Did you do something kind and restorative for yourself?
+# \Did you do something kind and restorative for yourself?

 ---